Probing millisecond magnetar formation in binary neutron star mergers through X-ray follow-up of gravitational wave alerts: Simulation methods

 \subsubsection{Evolution of the moment of inertia}

-In Equation \eqref{eq:E_budget_expanditures}, the second term accounts for the evolution of the magnetar moment of inertia, which is expected to change as the magnetar slows down \citep{I_decrease}.
-Consequently, the moment of inertia directly impacts the magnetar luminosity, as well as the time of its potential collapse into a black hole, which makes it a crucial parameter in this study.
-We propose the following equation to define the behavior of $I$ with rotation rate:
+In Eq. \eqref{eq:E_budget_expanditures}, the second term accounts for the evolution of the magnetar moment of inertia, which is expected to change as the magnetar slows down \citep{I_decrease}.
+Consequently, the moment of inertia directly impacts the magnetar luminosity, and the time of its potential collapse into a BH, which makes it a crucial parameter here.
+We propose the following equation to define the behavior of $I$ with rotation rate,

-where $I_{\rm rot}$ is the moment of inertia of a maximally spinning NS (highest mass and highest spin possible, extracted from \cite{data_EoS}).
-Once the NS slowed down significantly, we approximate the final moment of inertia $ I_{\rm norot}$ as one of a uniform sphere, $I_{\rm norot} = 0.35 M R^2$ \citep{Gompertz}. $n$ is a configurable index to describe the dependence of the moment of inertia with the angular velocity.
+where $I_{\rm rot}$ is the moment of inertia of a maximally spinning NS (highest mass and highest spin possible, extracted from \citealt{data_EoS}), $I_{\rm norot}$ is the final moment of inertia of the NS, $n$ is a configurable index to describe the dependence of the moment of inertia with the angular velocity, and $\Omega_0$ is the initial angular frequency.
+Once the NS slowed down significantly, we approximate the final moment of inertia $ I_{\rm norot}$ as one of a uniform sphere, $I_{\rm norot} = 0.35 M R^2$ \citep{Gompertz}.
 Based on the $\Omega^2$ dependence of the centrifugal force, we made the simplifying hypothesis that $n$=2.
-Injecting Equation \eqref{eq:I_def} with $n=2$ in the time evolution of the angular frequency (Eq. \eqref{eq:N_Omega_dt}) yields:
+Injecting Eq. \eqref{eq:I_def} with $n=2$ in the time evolution of the angular frequency (Eq. \eqref{eq:N_Omega_dt}) yields